 Midway Specialty Care Center is proud to announce Dr. Howard Grossman is now part of our team.
 Dr. Grossman specializes in Internal Medicine and Infectious Diseases, with an emphasis on HIV.

-He is a board-certified internist, who had a private practice in Manhattan from 1988 to 2005, which he reestablished from 2009-2016.
+He is board-certified in Internal Medicine, who had a private practice in Manhattan from 1988 to 2005, which he reestablished from 2009-2016.
 In 2013 he opened the only primary care private practice dedicated to LGBT health and HIV care in the state of New Jersey.
 He is a general internist, but is most widely known as a specialist in HIV medicine and LGBT Health.
 Dr. Grossman was a Senior Attending in the Department of Medicine at St. Luke’s-Roosevelt Hospital.
 He was also Clinical Assistant Professor of Medicine at NYU-Langone Medical Center and an Attending Physician at Overlook Hospital and Morristown Medical Center, part of the Atlantic Health System.

 Dr. Grossman left private medical practice in 2004 to serve as the Executive Director of the American Academy of HIV Medicine, a professional association of 2100 front-line HIV providers, based in Washington, DC and held this position until 2006.
 In 2007 he served as the Medical Director of the Conant Medical Foundation in San Francisco, an organization dedicated to education and care as a way to fight the HIV epidemic.
 In that role he had both clinical and administrative functions.
 From 2008-2009 Dr. Grossman was part of the amazing team at Fenway Community Health in Boston, where he served as a staff clinician and as Associate Director for Industry-Sponsored Trials.
 In the interim between leaving AAHIVM and joining the Conant Medical Foundation Dr. Grossman worked as an international clinical mentor.
 He educated doctors and nurses in Russia and Belarus working with the American International Healthcare Alliance and he spent seven weeks in the Far West of Nepal helping to establish the first HIV treatment facility in this area with a high rate of HIV infection among migrant workers.
 This was a collaborative program between the International Center for Equal Healthcare Access (ICEHA) and Family Health International.